eltociear/website/src/lib/content/frameworks/en/implementation/bioregional-polis/five-dimensions.md

 ### Purpose and Vision

-**Primary Function**: Define tangible outcomes and concrete policies that assemblies can implement to achieve regenerative, equitable urban transformation aligned with Indigenous territorial rights and ecological integrity.
+**Primary Function**: Define tangible outcomes and concrete policies that assemblies can implement to achieve regenerative, equitable urban transformation aligned with Indigenous territorial rights, ecological integrity, and cosmic connection.

-**Core Vision**: By 2040, cities function as regenerative organs within bioregional bodies, providing universal access to dignified life while enhancing rather than degrading ecological and cultural health.
+**Core Vision**: By 2040, cities function as regenerative organs within bioregional bodies, providing universal access to dignified life while enhancing rather than degrading ecological and cultural health, and restoring humanity's ancient relationship with the cosmos.

 ### 15-Minute City Implementation